QuestPDF/QuestPDF-Documentation/docs/design-patterns.md

 [Merging documents](/concepts/merging-documents) - learn how to generate a single PDF file containing multiple documents.

-[Execution order](/concepts/execution-order) - discusses how method invocation order in the Fluent API changes the result.

-[Creating DSL](/concepts/creating-dsl) - shows how to compose standard Fluent API methods into C# extension methods to achieve project-specific functionality and simplify code.

-[Components](/concepts/components) - explains how you can prepare implement reusable layout structures shared across many document types.

-[Dynamic components](/concepts/dynamic-components) - describes how to implement most advanced layouts by generating conditional, page-specific content.

 [Length unit types](/concepts/length-unit-types) - list of standard length unit types that can be used instead of points.

 [Colors](/concepts/colors) - list of predefined colors based on the material design.

 [Prototyping](/concepts/prototyping) - learn how to use various additional tools to speed up prototyping process.

-[Exceptions](/concepts/exceptions) - explains all exception types thrown by QuestPDF and how to tackle them.
+[Exceptions](/concepts/common-exceptions) - explains all exception types thrown by QuestPDF and how to tackle them.

 ## Examples